bypassrg/att/README.md

 - [Compile-packages-from-sources](https://github.com/Entware/Entware/wiki/Compile-packages-from-sources)
 - [Compile-custom-programs-from-source](https://github.com/RMerl/asuswrt-merlin/wiki/Compile-custom-programs-from-source)

-### Slow Speed
+### FAQ
+1. Q: **Slow Speed**: The speed doesn't reach to the speed that I subscribed to.
-Please make sure the NAT acceleration is enabled.
+   A: Please make sure the NAT acceleration is enabled.
 (Web GUI -> Tools-> HW acceleration).
 If it says *incompatible with*, you need to turn off some services.

 ### To-dos
 - [ ] Cross compile *wpa_supplicant*, so we don't need to install *Entware*.
 - [ ] Ask Merlin to update *wpa_supplicant*.
 - [ ] Try to use Openwrt/ddwrt to bypass AT&T's RG.
+- [ ] Write a doc for compiling Entware packages from the source.

 ### Donation
 - Bitcoin: 18hUjgNARRKWXr7hG9n62pWscZ4862TL6Q